waqkz/swift_playground/README.md

 # swift_playground
-Welcome to the iOS playground.
+Welcome to the swift playground.